The promise of a total artificial heart

 Advanced device buys time until a transplant can be performed.

 Like other people with advanced heart failure, Jim Carelli, Jr., suffered from severe shortness of breath and fatigue.
 With a heart unable to pump a sufficient amount of blood to his organs, his kidneys began to fail, and he swelled with fluid.
 He needed a heart transplant, or he would die.

-A growing number of people with failing hearts are being given total artificial hearts as they wait for donor hearts to become available.
-To implant one of these, surgeons remove the recipient's heart and replace it with a mechanical one.
+But donor hearts are hard to come by, and time was running out.
+That's when Mr. Carelli's doctors at Brigham and Women's Hospital decided to take extraordinary measures.
+In February 2012, surgeons removed his heart and replaced it with SynCardia's temporary artificial heart (TAH), the only device that replaces both ventricles.
 Its portable driver allows the wearer to move about freely, without being tethered to a stationary pump.
-The total artificial heart beats 140 times a minute, restoring normal blood pressure and allowing organs to recover.
-By the time a donor heart is found, total artificial heart recipients are healthier and better able to withstand transplant surgery.
+It requires the right and left ventricles (the pumping chambers) and all four valves be removed and replaced with mechanical chambers.
+The TAH beats 140 times a minute, restoring normal blood pressure and allowing organs to recover.
+By the time a heart is found, TAH wearers are healthier and better able to withstand surgery.